0x20/hackerspace-blueprint/order/decision.md

 | B              |                          0   | 5   |
 | TOTAL    |   **32**                    | 18   |

 However, extreme ideas will not be able to "win".
-With extreme ideas, the outcome of this model will be the same als with a +50% majority.
+With extreme ideas, the outcome of this model will be the same as with a +50% majority.

 ## Individual